OceanParcels/Parcels/docs/community/policies.md

 Parcels mostly follows [semantic versioning](https://semver.org/), where the version number (e.g., v2.1.0) is thought of as `MAJOR.MINOR.PATCH`.

-> MAJOR version for incompatible API changes
+> MAJOR version for incompatible API changes<br>
-> MINOR version for added functionality in a backward compatible manner
+> MINOR version for added functionality in a backward compatible manner<br>
-> PATCH version for backward compatible bug fixes
+> PATCH version for backward compatible bug fixes<br>

 Parcels doesn't implement strict backwards compatibility between minor versions.
 We may make small changes that deprecate elements of the codebase (e.g., an obscure parameter that is no longer needed).
 Such deprecations will follow our deprecation policy.